 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-You are going to love this frugal fried rice recipe!
 One of the best ways to keep your grocery budget in check is to eliminate food waste.
 If you’re like me, you probably put leftover meat and vegetables in the refrigerator with every intention of using them.
 But, if you aren’t careful, you don’t use up the leftovers before their gone.

-Frugal Fried Rice Recipe
+Cheap Fried Rice Recipe

 We love Chinese fried rice from our local takeout restaurant but eating out isn’t in our budget very often.
-Thankfully, it’s very easy to make your own fried rice at home with this recipe.
+Thankfully, it’s very easy to make your own leftover fried rice at home with this recipe.
 The base recipe is the same.
 You can turn it into a chicken fried rice recipe by using chicken or go all out and make it a shrimp fried rice recipe.

 If you’re looking for a cheap fried rice recipe, stick to using leftovers even if they aren’t typically Chinese.
 You can add in leftover broccoli and ham just as easily as you can add in water chestnuts and pork.
+Pork fried rice is always popular at our house.
+Or, make plain fried rice without meat if you don’t’ have any.

 My frugal fried rice recipe has been evolving for years so I do a lot of substitutions depending on what I have in the cupboard or garden at the time I make it.
 I usually use plain white rice.
 But, it’s more authentic to use jasmine rice in your recipe.
 You may want to add some of my gluten-free Asian sauce.
+Other than that, you will need leftover meat and vegetables.
+Some people like to add an egg to their fried rice.

 I like cooking mine in a wok.
 It’s not a requirement you understand.
 It just gives the recipe a more authentic feel for me.
 I also like eating it with chopsticks.
 The kids and I have been using them for years.
 My husband refuses and eats his with a fork.

 We like making our own bean sprouts and often add some to the top when we have them.
 You can also purchase bean sprouts from the store.
 But learning how to make your own bean sprouts is much more fun.
 If you want a whole meal, try my Chinese banquet buffet menu.
+This cheap fried rice can work for a banquet as well.

 When you cook in a wok, it’s very important that you take care of it properly.
 If you’re using a non-stick wok, it’s just a matter of washing it and being careful not to scratch it.
 But, if you’re cooking in a traditional wok, check out the video below for some tips.